Twentieth Century Turkish Literature

 - critical and analytic skills fundamental to the discipline of literary studies

-Total of 22 weeks teaching with 2 hours classroom contact per week
+Total of 22 weeks teaching with 2 hours classroom contact per week consisting of a 1 hour lecture and a 1 hour seminar.

 Scope and syllabus